Golden Globes 2025: Most daring looks on the red carpet

 Elle Fanning

-Elle Fanning arrived on the 2025 Golden Globes red carpet in a billowing dress embellished with a cheetah-print neckline designed by Balmain.
+Elle Fanning missed the mark on the 2025 Golden Globes red carpet in a billowing dress embellished with a cheetah-print neckline designed to resemble a 1953 haute couture design by Pierre Balmain.

+The ornate gown presented a confusing contrast between its fancy ballgown bottom and the pointed V-cut animal print top blended together through a thin belt — an additive that felt a bit like overkill.

 Kathryn Hahn